fxpio/tug/doc/index.md

 Fxp Satis Serverless
 ====================

-Welcome to the Fxp Satis Serverless - a serverless static Composer repository generator.
+Welcome to the Fxp Satis Serverless - a serverless Composer repository for private repositories.

 This document contains information on how to download, install, and start the API built with: